 How It Works

-Postal services initiate a “return to sender” action when mail cannot deliver due to issues like incorrect addresses or recipient refusals.
+Postal services initiate a “return to sender” action when mail cannot be delivered due to issues like incorrect addresses or recipient refusals.
 First, carriers attempt delivery as scheduled.
 If delivery fails, they assess reasons against predefined standards.
 Common reasons include invalid addresses, refusal by the recipient, or expiration of storage hold times for unclaimed items.
 Mail is then marked for return, tagged with detailed return information, and rerouted back to the sender through standard channels.
-It’s crucial to remember that international and domestic returns may have varying timelines and fees based on postal regulations and service class used.
+It’s crucial to remember that international and domestic returns may have varying timelines and fees based on postal regulations and the service class used.

 Key Features